nim-lang/website/jekyll/_posts/2018-03-01-version-0180-released.md

   - [``joyent_http_parser``](https://github.com/nim-lang/joyent_http_parser)

 - Proc [toCountTable](https://nim-lang.org/docs/tables.html#toCountTable,openArray[A])
-  now produces a `CountTable` with values correspoding to the number of occurrences of the key in the input.
+  now produces a `CountTable` with values corresponding to the number of occurrences of the key in the input.
 It used to produce a table with all values set to `1`.

   Counting occurrences in a sequence used to be: